imagej/imagej.github.io/pages/Auto_Threshold.md

   -
 {% capture includecontent %} last = Kapur | first = JN | last2 = Sahoo |
 first2 = PK | last3 = Wong | first3 = ACK | year = 1985 | journal =
-Graphical Models and Image Processing | A New Method for Gray-Level Picture Thresholding Using the Entropy of the Histogram | volume = 29(3)
+Graphical Models and Image Processing | title = A New Method for Gray-Level Picture Thresholding Using the Entropy of the Histogram |
-| pages = 273-285
+volume = 29(3) | pages = 273-285

 {% endcapture %}